bogdankjastrzebski/UntitledLanguageProject/README.md

 add_int_int(mul_int_int(x, 2), 3)
 ```

+# Specialization

+The programmer is responsible for what he want to compile.
+The compilation does specialization always and based on all compile-time constants and assumptions.
+We already know, that the programmer defines compile-time constants with the let keyword.

 # Functional Programming

 The language is not primarily functional, however, functions are useful abstraction for mathematics.